 During this period, the use of trebuchet was more popular in Eastern Europe where it was frequently used as a siege engine.
 Well-constructed trebuchets could toss stones and rocks weighing as much as 250 pounds long distances, often into the walls of a besieged castle or fortification.

 Trebuchets were popularly used by the Saracen armies during the Crusades and their use then passed over into Western Europe as well.

-Although classified as a notable range weapon, trebuchet were expensive to produce, cumbersome to move around and useful only in moments of siege.
+Although classified as a notable range weapon, the trebuchet was expensive to produce, cumbersome to move around, and useful only in moments of siege.
 As a result, their use in medieval Europe was rather limited and occasional.